corneliusdavid/AutoGetIt/README.md

 I haven't finished it where it'll parse out the name and install it.
 That won't be hard.
 For now, I'm just going to generate a text file and setup a batch file to process it.
 I hope to have time and come back and finish this project.

 _Written in Delphi 10.4_

+## Batch files in the meantime

+Since the GUI isn't where I want it to be quite yet, I wrote a bunch of batch files.
+I basically dumped all the packages into a text file then prepended the GetIt command line to install them.
+Then I separated them into groups.

+To run the batch files, start a DOS Prompt as Administrator, run the `rsvars.bat` batch file from your Delphi folder, then run any of the batch files in the `batch`  folder.
+You will want to modify the batch files and comment out the packages you don't want.